mrklingon/Ship-on-a-Chip/README.md

 * sspythondecks created for a simple example

 1. Copy the files wise.py, prt.py and shipchip.py (as code.py) to neotrinkey.
-2. Copy a "dests" file (trekdests or exodests) to neotrinkey as "dests"
+2. Copy a "dests" file (trekdests or exodests) to neotrinkey as "dests" (or create your own set of destinations)
 3. Copy a "decks" file (trekdecks or sspythondecks) to neotrinkey as "decks" (Or create your own list of decks and dests.)